-The Shih Tzu is far from a water breed, and you certainly won’t find them dragging drowning victims to shore!
+The Shih Tzu is far from a water breed, and you won’t find them dragging drowning victims to shore!
 This toy breed is not a fan of water, although, with the proper introduction, it is not unknown to see a Shih Tzu paddling away.

 The Shih Tzu

-Chinese tapestries from two thousand years ago first depict the Shih Tzu, although where this breed came from exactly is still a bit of a mystery!
+Chinese tapestries from two thousand years ago first depict the Shih Tzu, although where this breed came from is still a bit of a mystery!
 The Shih Tzu was often gifted to Chinese emperors as temple gifts by Tibetan monks who treasured them.

 The Shih Tzu is a guardian breed that long served as a companion for royals.
 Since the focus was on appearance when developing this breed, the Shih Tzu is much less suited to physical activities like swimming.